dlr-gtlab/genh5/examples/reading_and_writing_data.md

     dset.write(data);
     ```

-- Alternatively one can use the `setDimensions` method on the `GenH5::Data` and `GenH5::CompData` objects (see [creating data object](creating_data.md) for more details on how to create multidimensional data).
+- Alternatively, one can use the `setDimensions()` method on the `GenH5::Data` and `GenH5::CompData` objects (see [creating data object](creating_data.md) for more details on how to create multidimensional data).
 One may then access the multidimensional dataspace.

-    > **Note:** Calling `setDimensions` will not truncate nor extend the data.
+    > **Note:** Calling `setDimensions()` will not truncate nor extend the data.
 It is simply an optional property for "displaying" the data.

     ```cpp
     GenH5::Data<int> data{ 1, 2, 3, 4, 5, 6, 7, 8 };